 Let me first say that you are responsible for your child’s education.
 You need to make sure you are following your state’s laws concerning graduating high school.
-You need to seek out the expectations of any college your child might attend for what they will accept on a transcript.
+You need to seek out the expectations of any college your child might attend for what they will accept on a transcript and if they require a state issued diploma or other credential.
+You can use this program and get a state diploma, my daughter did, but you have to learn how to do that in your state.
 I will give general guidelines, but every state, school district, and college is different.

-I can’t sit here and tell you everything about homeschooling high school and even college.
 Below you can find a blank transcript that I made to use with my own children.
 There are also links below about CLEP tests which will give you college credits that some schools will accept.
 I put a link to the related CLEP test on the individual courses.
 I DO NOT teach to the test.
 Students will still need to get test prep materials and study, but the courses will give them a good foundation.
-Not every college will accept these tests for credit, but at the very least they give weight to your child’s courses.
+Not every college will accept these tests for credit, but at the very least they give weight to your child’s grades.

 When planning out your high school, you need to learn your state’s requirements for high school.
 They might differ from what’s required for lower grades.